Welcome to the wiki for the Collaboration in Networked Environments class!

 a.
 Finish editing/creating your entry on Wikipedia.
 Watch for any changes to the entry by clicking the “History” link, and blog about the experience.

 b.
-Pair up with a classmate and coordinate a video meeting via Skype.
+Pair up with a classmate or two and coordinate a video meeting via Google Plus Hangout.
 You can contact each other initially via our Googlegroup list then when partners are chosen, continue contact with each other individually.
 When you’ve picked your partners, post your names on the wiki under Partners.

 c.
-During the meeting, each of you will present your views on any of the readings from weeks 1-5.
+During the meeting, each of you can present your views on any of the readings from weeks 1-5.
+You can also just talk about whatever you think is relevant -- this is just a jumping-off point.
 Feel free to bring in other references or pertinent ideas/materials.
-Use online resources in your planning and execution process.
-For example, you may want to create your own page on the class wiki to make notes, Twiddla to collaboratively whiteboard and share media during the meeting, Skype to do the video meeting, and flickr to post screenshots documenting it afterward.
-Blog about your process.
+Use Twiddla to collaboratively whiteboard and share notes/media during the meeting (Click "Try it now in the sandbox" to try it).
+Grab screenshots and post them to flickr.
+Blog about your process and include screenshots.

 Networked collaboration in social contexts: the morphing methods of social exchange.